Acceptable Use Policy

 2.1 Restrictions on Use of Service

-2.1.2 As OFL’s business relationship is with the contract holder only, the contract holder agrees to refrain from renting, leasing, sub-licensing, assigning, selling, loaning or otherwise transferring user’s user name or password.
+2.1.2 As OFL’s business relationship is with The Subscriber only, The Subscriber agrees to refrain from renting, leasing, sub-licensing, assigning, selling, loaning or otherwise transferring The Subscriber user name or password.

-2.1.3 The contract holder agrees not to use, or allow others to use, your account to post, transmit, promote, or facilitate the distribution of any threatening, abusive, libelous, defamatory, obscene, pornographic, profane or otherwise objectionable information of any kind.
+2.1.3 The Subscriber agrees not to use, or allow others to use, your account to post, transmit, promote, or facilitate the distribution of any threatening, abusive, libelous, defamatory, obscene, pornographic, or profane information of any kind.

-2.1.4 The user agrees not to use the service to commit a crime or encourage others to commit a crime.
-The contract holder will not allow others to use, their account to post, transmit, promote, or facilitate the distribution of any unlawful or illegal material, including but not limited to material that would constitute or encourage a criminal offense, give rise to civil liability or otherwise violate any applicable local, provincial, national or international law.
+2.1.4 The Subscriber agrees not to use the service to commit a crime or encourage others to commit a crime.
+The Subscriber will not allow others to use their account to post, transmit, promote, or facilitate the distribution of any unlawful or illegal material, including but not limited to material that would constitute or encourage a criminal offense, give rise to civil liability or otherwise violate any applicable local, provincial, national or international law.

-2.1.6 Any activities which adversely affect the ability of other people or systems to use OFL services or the Internet is prohibited.
+2.1.6 The Subscriber agrees that activities that adversely affect the ability of other people or systems to use OFL services or the Internet is prohibited.
 This includes “distribute denial of service” (“DDOS”) attacks against another network host or individual user.

-2.1.7 Attempts, whether successful or unsuccessful, to gain access to any computer system or customer’s data, without consent, are prohibited.
+2.1.7 The Subscriber agrees that attempts, whether successful or unsuccessful, to gain access to any computer system or customer’s data, without consent, are prohibited.

-2.1.8 Using the services to “bully”, sending threatening or harassing email or in any way threaten bodily harm or destruction of property are always prohibited.
-If after being requested to stop, an OFL user persists in such activities, OFL may intervene.
+2.1.8 The Subscriber agrees that using the services to “bully”, sending threatening or harassing email or in any way threaten bodily harm or destruction of property are prohibited.

 2.2 Inappropriate Content

 2.2.1 There is content on the Internet, or otherwise available through the Service, which some may find offensive or disturbing.
 It is possible to obtain access to content that is pornographic or offensive.
-OFL cannot assume any responsibility for the content contained on the Internet or otherwise available through the Service.
-The customer must assume the risk of accessing content through the Service, and neither OFL nor the Olds Institute for Community & Regional Development nor its “Pillar” members (Olds College, Town of Olds, Olds and District Chamber of Commerce, Olds Regional Exhibition) shall have any liability whatsoever for any claims, losses, damages, suits or proceedings arising out of or otherwise related to access to such content.
-The user is solely responsible for any information that you publish on the Web or other Internet services.
-The user must ensure that the receipt of the content is appropriate.
-The user must take appropriate precautions to prevent minors from viewing inappropriate content.
+OFL does not assume any responsibility for the content contained on the Internet or otherwise available through the Service.
+The Subscriber must assume the risk of accessing content through the Service, and OFL shall not have any liability whatsoever for any claims, losses, damages, suits or proceedings arising out of or otherwise related to access to such content.
+The Subscriber is solely responsible for any information that you publish on the Web or other Internet services.
+The Subscriber must ensure that the receipt of the content is appropriate.
+The Subscriber must take appropriate precautions to prevent minors from viewing inappropriate content.
 OFL reserves the right to refuse to post or to remove any information or materials, in whole or in part, that it, in its sole and absolute discretion, deems to be offensive, indecent, or otherwise inappropriate, and regardless of whether such material is unlawful.

 2.2.2 OFL has no obligation to monitor transmissions made on the Service.
 OFL does, however, have the right to monitor transmissions at any time.